LouisChen1013/ProductPriceTrackerDiscordBOT/README.txt

-Stock and Discount Discord Bot
+Discount Discord Bot

+Group Memebers:

-Hong Lin Chen - A00804593
+Louis Chen - A00804593
 Tamerlan Zamaev - A01025926
 Christian Malit - A00983372